efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 <!-- Center image -->
 ![image]({{site.github.url}}/assets/img/crypto/puf_table.png){:style="display:block; margin-left:auto; margin-right:auto"}

+**<center>Figure 1 - Illustrating mathematical definitions of HW and HD.
+[1]</center>**<br><br>

+# Background

+There are two fundamental mathematical functions by which several important security metrics avail from: Hamming distance and Hamming Weight

 ## Hamming Distance
-Arguably the most important metric of evaluating a PUF from a security standpoint is the Hamming distance which is a function computed over two binary strings of equal length that returns the number of bits that differ.
+Hamming distance is a function computed over two binary strings of equal length that returns the number of bits that differ.
 There are two types of Hamming distance evaluations in the context of PUFs:
 -	Intra-chip HD
 -	Inter-chip HD